sebdanielsson/nitmod/docs/installation.md

 If you manually edit this file while the server is running, use !readconfig command to load modifications.
 Use !levlist and !levinfo commands to display informations about existing levels.

-#### Setting up custom commands
+### Custom commands

 N!tmod allows adding custom commands to the existing admin system commands set.
-To setup custom commands on your server, you must create a commands.db file inside nitmod folder (download sample here).
+To setup custom commands on your server, you must create a commands.db file inside nitmod folder [commands-sample.db](download sample here).
 DO NOT copy & paste custom commands from another mod's 'shrubbot.cfg' file, it will NOT work!

 Here is 'commands.db' file structure description: